This post may include affiliate links. Thank you for your support.

 My no-cook pickled red onions method involves soaking onions in flavorful apple cider vinegar and hot water for just a few short minutes.
 It’s the best way to enjoy pickled onions quick as can be without sacrificing flavor.

-If you love pickling fresh vegetables, try these seriously delicious pickle brine recipes next: pickled jalapenos recipe and recipe for homemade dill pickles.
+If you love pickling fresh vegetables, try these seriously delicious pickle brine recipes next: pickled jalapenos recipe and pickled dill pickles.

 Aside from being gorgeously jewel toned and lip-smacking-tasty, this ultra quick pickled onions recipe is also: